ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Experiments

+Figure \ref{fig:brain} shows some super-prototypes for randomly selected examples from the Brain Tumor MRI dataset.
+These images showcase the regions that are either supporting or attacking the corresponding classes.
+For instance, when examining the leftmost input image, a radiologist would find that the `Meningioma' (benign tumour) class has the highest probability.
+She can then look into the plausibility of the decision process by looking at the corresponding super-prototype (leftmost super-prototype).
+The prototypical-parts associated with greenly highlighted regions should be indicative of `Meningioma' (benign tumour), while those in the redly highlighted regions should be contraindicative.
+To understand the significance of the red-highlighted area, the radiologist can compare it with the super-prototypes of other classes where the same regions are highlighted in green.
+The second super-prototype from the left, associated with the Glioma (malignant tumour) class, highlights these regions in green, suggesting that further examination of that region may be necessary.

-To assess whether different image classification methods can account for spatial relationships between prototypical-parts in images, we adapted the SHAPES dataset \cite{SHAPES} as a benchmark.
-We randomly generated synthetic images containing $3 \times 3$ grids of circles, triangles, and squares in different colours (red, green, and blue), so that an image is assigned Class 1 if a triangle is located in the first column and a circle is located in the third column of the same row\footnote{This criterion can be customized to reflect the user's preferences.
-For example, the dataset could assign Class 1 to images with a square in the first column, a blue triangle in the second, and a red square in the third.}, and Class 0 otherwise.
-The resulting dataset comprises 10,000 $ 28\times28$ images with balanced binary class labels.
+To assess whether different image classification methods can localize the prototypical-parts and encode spatial relationships between them, we adapted the SHAPES dataset \cite{SHAPES} as a benchmark.
+We randomly generated synthetic images containing $3 \times 3$ grids of circles, triangles, and squares in different colours (red, green, and blue).
+An image is assigned to Class 1 if a triangle is located in the leftmost column and a circle is located in the rightmost column of the same row or vice versa, with a circle in the leftmost column and a triangle in the rightmost column of the same row\footnote{This criterion can be customized to reflect the user's preferences, e.g. the dataset could assign disjunction of multiple criteria.}, and Class 0 otherwise.
+The resulting dataset comprises 10,000 $ 224\times224$ images with balanced binary class labels.
 Figure \ref{fig:SHAPES} shows examples of images in the dataset.

 The last column in Table \ref{tab:classification} compares the accuracy of the baselines for this SHAPES dataset.
-ProtoArgNet, with an accuracy of 98.4\% ± 0.2\%, significantly outperforms all other approaches.
-The accuracy of the other approaches is around 50\%, suggesting that these models are unable to infer class labels solely based on the presence of prototypes in images, being unable to infer information about the relative placement of the prototypical-parts in the images.
+ProtoArgNet, with an accuracy of 99.7\% ± 0.2\%, significantly outperforms all other approaches (whose accuracy is around 50\%).
+This can be explained by noting that these models only look at the presence of prototypes in images, but are unable to infer information from their relative position.
 ProtoArgNet addresses this limitation by using channel-wise max and super-prototypes, which enable the model to infer the spatial correlation of different prototypical-parts in the image when needed for classification.